The 10 Best TV Shows to Stream on HBO Max Right Now

 3. A Black Lady Sketch Show (2019-)

 Drinking anything while watching A Black Lady Sketch Show is a dangerous game—every single sketch is spit-take-level hilarious.
-Robin Thede executive produces and stars in the series, which also features Ashley Nicole Black, Quinta Brunson, and Gabrielle Dennis, with guest appearances from celebrities like Angela Bassett, Laverne Cox, and Issa Rae (who is also an executive producer).
+Robin Thede executive produces and stars in the series, which also features Ashley Nicole Black, Quinta Brunson, and Gabrielle Dennis, with guest appearances from celebrities like Angela Bassett, Laverne Cox, and Insecure co-creator/star Issa Rae (who is also an executive producer on A Black Lady Sketch Show).
 It's the first sketch comedy series entirely created by and starring Black women, and sketches cover contemporary culture without ever straying into stale or trope-y territory—take, for example, this parody of “stans” through the lens of a 21st-century retelling of Romeo and Juliet.

 4. The Sixties (2014)